What are Osko payments?

 - Osko is backed by BPAY for added security

-Osko is by BPAY and works alongside this existing operator, but with a focus on person-to-person payments over paying or issuing bills.
-It's is the first consumer-built product being released as a part of the New Payments Platform.
+Osko is brought to you by BPAY and works alongside this existing operator, but with a focus on person-to-person payments over paying or issuing bills.
+It’s the first consumer-built product being released as a part of the New Payments Platform.

 It focuses on the day-to-day purchases, letting you transfer money directly and instantly to someone’s account.
-Osko is currently partnered with over 70 financial institutes including the big four banks, so more than likely you already have access to it.
+Osko is currently partnered with over 85 financial institutions including the big four banks, so more than likely you already have access to it.

 The process is simple: firstly Osko works off your current online banking app, so there’s no need to download anything new.
 From here you have two options to identify the account you’re transferring to.